qiime2/docs/source/tutorials/utilities.rst

 ......................

 What if we want to view our taxa bar plots?
 One option is to load the visualization at https://view.qiime2.org.
-Another option is to use ``qiime tools view`` to accomplish the job
+All QIIME 2 Results may be opened this way.
+This will present the visualization (assuming the file is a ``.qzv``), Result details (e.g. filename, uuid, type, format, citations), and a provenance graph showing how the Visualization or Artifact was created.

 .. note::
    Provenance viewing is only available at https://view.qiime2.org.

+Another option is to use ``qiime tools view`` to accomplish the job.
+This command may only be used with Visualizations, and will not display Visualization details (see :ref:`Peek`) or provenence, but provides a quick and easy way to view your results from the command line.

 .. command-block::
    :no-exec: